go-plugify/go-plugify/README.md

 3. Upload & Execute

-Use go-portal to upload the plugin file (patch.so) to the remote server and execute:
+Use go-plugify to upload the plugin file (patch.so) to the remote server and execute:

-import "github.com/yourname/go-portal"
+import "github.com/yourname/go-plugify"

 func main() {
     client := gportal.NewClient("remote-address")